 This delicious Slow Cooker Pork Lo Mein is made with lean pork tenderloin, fresh vegetables, spaghetti, and an easy lo mein sauce.
 An easy Chinese takeout meal made at home.
 Jump to Recipe keyboard_arrow_down

-This healthy Slow Cooker Pork Lo Mein has all the delicious flavor of your favorite take out dish without all the calories and fat.
+This healthy Crockpot Pork Lo Mein has all the delicious flavor of your favorite take-out dish without all the calories and fat.
 It's an easy way to make a healthy and delicious meal right in the slow cooker.

 There are few things I love more than a really good Lo Mein.
 We were constantly ordering takeout from our favorite local Chinese restaurant, and I finally realized I really needed to start making our favorite entrees at home.
 I’m so glad I did; by making my own version at home we have saved a lot of money, and we have also adapted the recipe to make it a healthier option for our family.

 While this Slow Cooker Lo Mein may look like a complex recipe, it really isn’t.
 The first step is to slow cook the pork in the marinade for while.
 Getting the pork going is very simple and takes just a few minutes.
 Once I get the pork going in the slow cooker, I take a few minutes to prep my vegetables and put them in the fridge, which saves me time later in the day.

 Shortly before you are wanting to serve dinner you will want to do two things: cook a batch of spaghetti noodles and cook the chopped vegetables in the Lo Mein sauce for about fifteen minutes.
 About twenty minutes before I want to serve dinner I pull the pork out of the slow cooker, crank it to high, and toss the veggies in.
 While the veggies are simmering away in the tasty sauce, I cook the spaghetti.
 This way everything finishes up at just the right time.